 Head-On Collisions

-A head-on collision is a type of accident that occurs when the front of two vehicles crashes into one another when traveling in opposite directions.
+A head-on collision is an accident that occurs when the fronts of two vehicles crash into one another while traveling in opposite directions.
 They are reported to be responsible for about 10% of crash-related deaths in the United States.
 Some common causes of a head-on collision include driving while intoxicated, fatigue, distracted driving, and road hazards.
 Drivers involved in this type of accident can sustain serious injuries or even worse.

 Fender Benders